swetadash0610/Tindog-website/README.md

 4.Push your work back up to your fork.

-5.Submit a Pull request so that I can reiew your changes.
+5.Submit a Pull request so that I can review your changes.